AlainPerez/AdventureWorks-WorkSpace/README.md

-In this guide, I will demonstrate several examples of SQL Server Reporting Services (SSRS) using the AdventureWorks database.
+Several examples of SQL Server Reporting Services (SSRS) have been handled in this repository using the AdventureWorks database.
 AdventureWorks is a sample database provided by Microsoft, ideal for learning and demonstrating SQL Server features, including SSRS.